 How Will a Columbus Personal Injury Lawyer Prove My Case?

 Ohio operates a fault-based personal injury legal system.
-Therefore, the party responsible for any accident injuries will pay fair compensation to the injury victims.
+Therefore, the party responsible for any accident injuries may pay compensation to the injury victims.
 However, there are three key elements to prove liability in a personal injury claim.
-You'll have to establish these facts whether you go to court or receive insurance settlements.
+You’ll have to establish these facts whether you go to court or receive insurance settlements.